hashgraph/hl-mercury/README.md

-# hyperledger-mercury
+# hl-mercury
-Hashgraph implementation of Hyperledger
+Hashgraph implementation of functionality similar to that of Hyperledger

 --------